These guides are AI-generated educational summaries — not legal or medical advice.

 Not knowing or communicating your specific chemotherapy regimen and its known toxicities

-Why: Different regimens have predictable, well-documented toxicity profiles.
+Different regimens have predictable, well-documented toxicity profiles.
 ABVD causes bleomycin-induced pulmonary toxicity and doxorubicin-induced cardiomyopathy.
 BEACOPP has higher rates of secondary malignancy.
 Stanford V involves radiation-related complications.
 The examiner needs to connect your residual symptoms to your specific treatment - if you cannot name your regimen, this connection may be missed.

-Do this instead: Before the exam, obtain a complete treatment summary from your oncologist listing: all chemotherapy agents received, cumulative doses if available, radiation fields and doses, and dates of each treatment phase.
+Instead: Before the exam, obtain a complete treatment summary from your oncologist listing: all chemotherapy agents received, cumulative doses if available, radiation fields and doses, and dates of each treatment phase.
 Bring this document to the exam.

 Impact: Post-remission rating on residuals